-The Company has exposure to asbestos and environmental ("A&E") claims that emanate principally from general liability policies written prior to the mid-1980s.
+The Company has exposure to A&E claims that emanate principally from general liability policies written prior to the mid-1980s.
 Asbestos claims relate primarily to injuries asserted by those who allegedly came in contact with asbestos or products containing asbestos.
-Environmental claims relate primarily to pollution and related clean-up cost obligations, particularly as mandated by federal and state environmental protection agencies.
+Environmental claims relate primarily to pollution and related cleanup cost obligations, particularly as mandated by federal and state environmental protection agencies.
 The process of establishing loss reserves for A&E claims is subject to greater uncertainty than the establishment of loss reserves for liabilities relating to other types of insurance claims.
 If the Company has not established adequate loss reserves to cover current and future A&E claims, it could have a material adverse effect on its results of operations, financial condition or liquidity.